 From the 1960’s on people have fled the city centre looking for more space and luxury in the green surroundings of Brussels.
 We now feel the immense ecological impact of this daily movement driving in and out the city.
 Despite a fantastic history of bourgeois houses designed by Horta, Hankar and Cauchie amongst others, full of incredible details and flooded in light, modernist architects and their clients dreamt of individual detached housing to unleash their creativity.
 However, city and creativity are not necessarily opposites.

-A proper “transformation” is in this case more correct than just a renovation.
-The premises that used to include a traditional bakery in the past has been radically transformed into a single family house with architecture office.
+The premises that used to include a traditional bakery in the past has been renovated into a single family house with architecture office.
 The impressive original brick oven has been recuperated in body and soul in order to rebuild the existing garden walls.
 Air, space, light and views have been fused effortlessly in a place that formerly restricted itself to four levels in a humble skin.
 This renovation managed to reorganise the spaces, entangling them in a creative way in order to capture more light and to achieve a more fluent transition to the park.
 In this way the potential of this unique location along the park has been exploited fully.

 Two volumes have been accurately removed from the otherwise entirely built footprint, creating the patio gardens around which the office and kitchen meander.
 Near the entrance one will find the kitchen, continuing along the open staircase towards the living room and consequently reaching the more private space on the second floor.
 The steel staircase has been executed in an exceptionally thin way to allow a maximum of light and sight.
 The third and last floor underneath the existing gable roof houses a guest room, a guest bathroom and a home office.